Memba/grunt-blog/README.md

 Type: `String`
 Default value: `'Web Development'`

 The category the RSS channel belongs to.
-Also used as default category for items.
+Also used as a default category for items.
 See http://www.w3schools.com/rss/rss_tag_category_channel.asp
 See http://www.w3schools.com/rss/rss_tag_category_item.asp